LNodesL/CryptDemo/readme.md

 # CryptDemo

-A simple codebase to showcase a very primitive example of loading an exe & pushing to a tmp file and suspended process.
+A simple codebase to showcase a very primitive example of loading an exe & pushing to a tmp file and process.

 ## Setup Example
 Compile Hello World program: